-- -District Attorney's Office for use as evidence to aid in prosecution, in accordance with laws governing evidence. - -Public Defender's Office or criminal defense attorney via the District Attorney's Office in accordance with California discovery laws. - -The Department of Police Accountability per Section 4.136(j) of the Sn Francisco Charter - -Other City agencies impacted by a criminal incident captured by the surveillance camera footage.
+- -District Attorney's Office for use as evidence to aid in prosecution, in accordance with laws governing evidence. - -Public Defender's Office or criminal defense attorney via the District Attorney's Office in accordance with California discovery laws.

 Data sharing occurs at the following frequency: As needed